 - Trim ornamental grasses to 4-6" above the ground so that the fresh new growth can grow up through them.
 Clean up any other debris from perennials.

 - Fertilize fruit and shade trees, evergreens, shrubs, and lawns.
 Ask us, and we'll help you select the proper plant foods.

 - Plan the right spot for herbs in the garden.
 Many of them will come up year after year.

-- Start fertilizing houseplants now for good growth.
+- Start fertilizing houseplants now for proper growth.
 There are some great organic choices now.
 Any that are root-bound should be repotted to a larger size.
-Also check for any critters that have overwintered.
+Also, check for any critters that have overwintered.